MiguelVilla1/stewie/_posts/2023-11-13-Tri2Week1Plan.md

 ## Tuesday
 Start on SASS project, plan roles, and add SASS techtalk notes to student repository.
 ## Wednesday
+Look into how to style a page and see how to use SASS and scss files to change binary project color scheme.
 ## Thursday
+Complete addition of buttons to link features into binary warmup project homepage, create small ideation plan to present.
 ## Friday
+Change color scheme on binary project to baby blue and shades of blue, add explanations of code to homepage.